Business and commercial disputes

 STAGE 1 – Pre-letter meeting or advice

-If a meeting or advice is required before we can send a letter we will charge a fixed fee of £100 plus VAT for that meeting/advice.
+If a meeting or advice is required before we can send a letter we will charge on an hourly rate depending on the time spent.

 STAGE 2 – Letter of claim

-Sending a Letter of Claim under the Pre-Action Protocol for Bad Debts – fixed fee of £50 plus VAT
+Sending a Letter of Claim under the Pre-Action Protocol for Bad Debts – fixed fee of £90 (£75 + £15 VAT)

 [If a detailed interest calculation is required, this will be charged separately and we will agree the cost of this with you in advance].